effektif/admin-docs/docs/update-notes.rst

 	To update Workflow Accelerator from a version prior to 3.11, you MUST first update the system to version 3.15 before you can update to version 3.22.
 	Download `Signavio Workflow 3.15 <https://download.signavio.com/onpremise/latest/workflow/signavio-workflow-v3.15.11.zip>`_ and follow the respective previous update instructions, before you continue with this section.

-Besides the application update you are also advised to update your MongoDB instance.
+As well as upgrading the application, you should upgrade MongoDB.
 See the following section for more information.

 Updating MongoDB
 ````````````````
 Workflow Accelerator 3.22 now supports the latest version of MongoDB (3.4.x) which comes with improved performance and functionality.
-You are advised to update your instance of MongoDB to version 3.4.
+You should upgrade to MongoDB version 3.4, as Workflow Accelerator releases will require it.
-Future releases of Workflow Accelerator will use the extended functionality and assume version 3.4 is in use.

 You can only update to MongoDB 3.4 if you are currently using version 3.2.
 The official MongoDB documentation contains for more information about the update: